jnozzi/cocoadev.com/markdown/CheckboxInTableWithoutSelectingRow.md

 Problem is that will stop the table working in other cases where you want a selection, just not when you click a checkbox.
 In Leopard there is:

-- (BOOL) tableView:(General/NSTableView*) tableView shouldTrackCell:(General/NSCell*) cell forTableColumn:(General/NSTableColumn*) tableColumn row:(General/NSInteger) row
+- (BOOL) tableView:(NSTableView*) tableView shouldTrackCell:(NSCell*) cell forTableColumn:(NSTableColumn*) tableColumn row:(NSInteger) row

 which addresses this - for Tiger you're stuck with a hack (mine or someone else's). -GC

 ----

-Concerning the clicked column in     tableView:shouldSelectRow:, you can also find it out via     General/aTableView window] currentEvent] by checking if it is indeed a mouse event (also key events like cursor up/down may move the selection) and then calling     columnAtPoint: with the converted     locationInWindow.
-I've only tried it with an [[NSOutlineView, but it should also be working with the superclass General/NSTableView.
+Concerning the clicked column in     tableView:shouldSelectRow:, you can also find it out via     aTableView window] currentEvent] by checking if it is indeed a mouse event (also key events like cursor up/down may move the selection) and then calling     columnAtPoint: with the converted     locationInWindow.
+I've only tried it with an [[NSOutlineView, but it should also be working with the superclass NSTableView.

-- (BOOL)tableView:(General/NSTableView *)aTableView shouldSelectRow:(General/NSInteger)rowIndex
+- (BOOL)tableView:(NSTableView *)aTableView shouldSelectRow:(NSInteger)rowIndex
 {
-	General/NSEvent *currentEvent = General/aTableView window] currentEvent];
+	NSEvent *currentEvent = aTableView window] currentEvent];
 	if([currentEvent type] != [[NSLeftMouseDown) return YES;
-	// you may also check for the General/NSLeftMouseDragged event
+	// you may also check for the NSLeftMouseDragged event
 	// (changing the selection by holding down the mouse button and moving the mouse over another row) int columnIndex = [aTableView columnAtPoint:[aTableView convertPoint:[currentEvent locationInWindow] fromView:nil]];
 	// if the mouse moves out e.g. to the right, the column index is equal to the column count,
-	// which means no real column with this index exists if(columnIndex < 0 || columnIndex >= General/aTableView tableColumns] count]) return YES;
+	// which means no real column with this index exists if(columnIndex < 0 || columnIndex >= aTableView tableColumns] count]) return YES;
 	[[NSTableColumn *column = [[aTableView tableColumns] objectAtIndex:columnIndex];
 	return ![[column identifier] isEqualToString:@"checkbox"];
 }